asmotor/asmotor/doc/LinkerMemoryLayoutFile.md

 # Definition language
 The language is line-based with each line defining a pool (or array of related pools), a group or the file format the machine supports.

+## Comments
+The language supports line based comments.
+Any characters after a `;` character are ignored for that line.
+The `;` character may appear anywhere in the line.

 ## Expression
 A machine definition will invariably use several constants for addresses and so forth.
 These can also consist of some common operators and components.
 From highest to lowest precedence these are: